ExaWorks/job-api-spec/specification.md

 not in `targetStates`, or until an amount of time indicated by the timeout parameter passes.
-For example, `wait(timeout, [JobState.ACTIVE])` can return successfully if the job is in a `COMPLETED` state, since the job being completed means that it must have gone through the `QUEUED` state.
+For example, `wait(timeout, [JobState.ACTIVE])` can return successfully if the job is in a `COMPLETED` state, since the job being completed means that it must have gone through the `ACTIVE` state.
 On the other hand, if the job is in a `FAILED` state, `wait()` cannot return successfully since it is possible for the job to have gone directly from a `QUEUED` state to a `FAILED` state without ever beeing